Guilded-NET/Guilded.NET/README.md

 ## ⚙️ Using Guilded.NET

-You can check out [Guilded.NET's](https://guilded-net.github.io/docs) guide to get started on your bot.
+You can check out [Guilded.NET's guide](https://guilded-net.github.io/docs) to get started on your bot.
 If you want to see everything that Guilded.NET offers, check out [reference page](https://guilded-net.github.io/references).

 It is recommended to use .NET 6 or above for Guilded.NET.
-While Guilded.NET supports .NET 5 or similar for now, this will change in the kind-of-late future.
+While Guilded.NET supports .NET 5 or similar for now, this will definitely change in the future.

 ## 📙 Example

-Here's a quick example of Guilded.NET bot with `!ping` command:
+Here's a quick example of a starter Guilded.NET bot with a `!ping` command:

 ```cs
 // Program.cs